seipan/bulma/README.md

 # bulma

-CLI tool to parse OpenAPI and stress test each endpoint.
+ :punch: CLI tool to parse OpenAPI and stress test each endpoint. :punch:

 <br>
 <br>